July 3, 2013

 Ellis also serves as a team physician for Wright State University Athletics and sports medicine physician for Beavercreek High School.

 In addition to the July concussion educational session, Wright State Orthopaedics will offer an educational session about shoulder arthritis on Tuesday, Aug.
-20, at 7 p.m., at the Wright State Physicians building.
+20, at 7 p.m., at the Wright State Physicians Health Center.
 For more information and to register for the July 16 event, contact Cindy Dempsey at firstname.lastname@example.org or (937) 208-2128.